adriaan-vd-graaf/genome_integration/README.md

 If you want to install the genome_integration library for all Python users, remove the ``--user`` option from the command.

-Now that the genome_integration library is installed, we can run MR-link, two examples are described below.
+Now that the `genome_integration` library is installed, we can run MR-link, two examples are described below.
-More extensive documentation is available at our [readthedocs documentation](https://genome-integration.readthedocs.io/en/latest/)*

 ###### Testing the library (optional)
 Testing the genome integration library is done with the following command:
 ```shell script
 python3 setup.py test
 ```
 Which should pass all tests.
-If it doesn't please submit an issue to the issue tracker.
+If it doesn't, please submit an issue to the issue tracker.

 ## MR-link